 In theory lessons you will engage with a blend of scientific and social topics along with key issues and themes relating to contemporary global influences on physical education and sport.

-You will be expected to become an expert in the rules, tactics and techniques of one of your favourite sports and you will have to produce and evaluate a training programme that will improve techniques of one of your favourite sports and you will have to produce and evaluate a training programme that will improve your performance as part of your final assessment.
+You will be expected to become an expert in the rules, tactics and techniques of one of your favourite sports and you will have to produce and evaluate a training programme that will improve your performance as part of your final assessment.
 You will be expected to practise your sports in your own time.
 Homework will be set regularly in order to develop and improve your theoretical knowledge for the end of course examination.